-Welcome to Chefs-Resources.
+Welcome to Chefs-Resources, a site geared towards the professional Chef.
 I am Chef David Buchanan and am the creator of the site.
-The idea of Chefs-Resources.com was born from a desire to have all my information available in one place at all times.
+The idea for Chefs-Resources.com was born from a desire to have all my information available in one place at all times.
 I was constantly looking for information which I had discovered or researched at some point in the past, or which I had either at work or at home but not both.
 For instance, I had documented extensive yield factors for prime ribs but left the information on the computer at my last job.
 I researched the various wild salmon runs last season—but that was last year!
 Did Coho start running in June or July?
 And so on with all kinds of information.
 I wanted it all in one place and I figured that if I put it on the internet then I could access it any time from any computer.
-No more, "Where did I put that?
+No more, “Where did I put that?
 Was it an excel file or a word document?
 Is it at home or at work?
-What website did I see that on?"
+What website did I see that on?”

 Now if I need information, say on the flavor profile of a Kusshi Oyster, I can access the information on my cell phone!
 It gives me instant access to information which my guests or waitstaff want to know.

 I have been in the restaurant business for about 30 years.
+You can see some of my creations here.
 I started as a bus boy, then worked as a dish washer.
 In order to get into the kitchen, I would get caught up on all the dishes and then go learn from the Line Cooks for an hour or two.
 Then get caught up on dishes and repeat.
 I did that until the manager decided to hire me as a cook because the Line Cooks said there was no training needed, I had already learned the position.

 I am currently the Chef de Cuisine at Blackfish Wild Salmon Grill in the Tulalip Resort Casino.
 I opened the restaurant and have been it’s head since August 2008.
 Prior to this great position, I worked at various places including Executive Chef at Semiahmoo Resort & Spa, Sous Chef at Semiahmoo Resort & Spa, Executive Chef at Useless Bay Golf & Country Club (great job, awful property name!), Chef de Cuisine at The Oyster Bar on Chuckanut Drive and Executive Chef at Eurest Boeing Everett ( a stint into the B&I sector of the industry).